thingsboard/thingsboard-ui-help/help/en_US/rulenode/filter_node_script_fn.md

 *function Filter(msg, metadata, msgType): boolean*

-JavaScript function evaluating **true/false** condition on incoming Message.
+JavaScript function defines a boolean expression based on the incoming Message and Metadata.

 **Parameters:**